dmorse/pscf/doc/user-man/compile-cmake.rst

    * LAPACK linear algebra library
    * FFTW version 3.x fast fourier transform library

-You do not need to install git if you plan to simply download the source code rather than using git.
-On a Mac, some of these packages come bundled with the XCode development environment, which must in any case be installed before you try to compile software from source on Mac OS X. Python is included as part of the most common linux distributions, and is also bundled with recent versions of Mac OS X.
+You do not need to install git if you plan to simply download a copy of the source code rather than using git.
+On a Mac, some of the above packages come bundled with the XCode development environment, which must in any case be installed before you try to compile software from source on Mac OS X. Python is included with all common linux distributions, and is also bundled with recent versions of Mac OS X.

-In what follows, we will assume that you plan to use free gfortran Fortran compiler, which is part of the Gnu Compiler Collection (gcc) suite of compilers, and give instructions for installing this compiler.
+In what follows, we will assume that you plan to use free gfortran Fortran compiler, which is part of the Gnu Compiler Collection (gcc) suite of compilers, and give instructions for installing this fortran compiler.
+This fortran compiler does not come bundled with any of the operating systems discussed here.

 Mac OS X
 ~~~~~~~~~